aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 * Do not count the failed upload toward active photo limits.
 * Show a retry/error message to the user.

-If required variant generation fails:
+If thumbnail generation fails:

 * Do not create a visible ProfilePhoto.
 * Do not count the failed upload toward active photo limits.
 * Clean up partially stored media or mark it for cleanup.
 * Ask the user to retry.

+Failure to generate a blurred preview later must not invalidate the original ProfilePhoto.

 Telegram file IDs may be used only as temporary upload transport references.